takuoka/tweetbot-growl/README.md

 ```
   You're set.

-## run forever
+## Run forever

 1. Install [forever](https://github.com/foreverjs/forever): `sudo npm install forever -g`

 2. Double click `startup.command`.

-Then, start to run this app background forever.
+Then, shellscript start to run this app in background forever.

-If you want to stop the task, please execute `forever stop forever_run.js`.
+If you want to stop the forever task, please execute `forever stop forever_run.js`.

 ## Start at login
 You can start automatically this app at startup of your Mac,